MODULE: Plan Events

 Foyer area to the sports centre.
 Circulation area on ground floor of Hill brow.
 Robert Dodd Building

-4. Allergens!
-You MUST list ALL ingredients for each batch on a sign in front of each plate of cakes/biscuits so people know exactly what’s in them – pick up a Cake Sale Labelling Pack from your local SU Campus Office.
-By law, failure to list items containing any of the declarable allergens (Milk/Lactose, Eggs, Wheat/Gluten, Peanuts/Tree Nuts or Soy) is a legal offence!
+2. Allergens!
+You MUST list ALL ingredients.
+Put a sign in front of each plate of bakes so people know exactly what’s in them.
+Failure to list items containing any of the declarable allergens (Milk/Lactose, Eggs, Wheat/Gluten, Peanuts/Tree Nuts or Soy) is a legal offence!
 Please refer to the full list of ingredients containing these products here.

 Bake Sale Form